danielzotti/fortigames/README.md

-# Fortigames 2023
+# Fortigames

-A companion app for the Fortitude Group Convention 2023, developed in less than a week with a couple of colleagues of mine.
+A companion app for the Fortitude Group Convention since 2023, developed in less than a week with a couple of colleagues of mine.

 ## Blog post